-As disclosed in notes 15 and 25 of the notes to the consolidated financial statements, the advisors.

-Group has identified several tax and legal contingencies.
+As disclosed in notes 15 and 25 of the notes to the consolidated financial statements, the Group has identified several tax and legal contingencies.
 Provisions for tax and legal contingencies are accounted for whenever the Group considers that an unfavourable outcome is probable, in accordance with IAS 37 and, in the case of contingencies related to income tax, in accordance with IFRIC 23.
-The assessment of the likelihood of the outcome is supported by the opinion of legal and tax
+The assessment of the likelihood of the outcome is supported by the opinion of legal and tax advisors.

 As at 31 December 2020, liabilities from tax contingencies related to income tax amount to 43.332 thousand euros (Note 15) and provisions for tax contingencies amount to 3.349 thousand euros (Note 25).
-The estimate of the potential outflow of resources requires a high degree of judgement by the tax contingencies and reviewing all existing documentation;
+The estimate of the potential outflow of resources requires a high degree of judgement by the Summary of our response to the most significant assessed risks of material misstatement